kryptokrona/kryptokrona/README.md

 ##### Prerequisites
 - Install [Visual Studio 2017 Community Edition](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15&page=inlineinstall)
 - When installing Visual Studio, it is **required** that you install **Desktop development with C++** and the **VC++ v140 toolchain** when selecting features.
 The option to install the v140 toolchain can be found by expanding the "Desktop development with C++" node on the right.
 You will need this for the project to build correctly.
+This item will be called something like `VC++ 2015.3 v14.00 (v140) toolset for desktop`
 - Install [Boost 1.59.0](https://sourceforge.net/projects/boost/files/boost-binaries/1.59.0/), ensuring you download the installer for MSVC 14.

 ##### Building